awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 `ReleaseVersion`  <a name="cfn-eks-nodegroup-releaseversion"></a>
 The AMI version of the Amazon EKS optimized AMI to use with your node group \(for example, `1.14.7-YYYYMMDD`\)\.
 By default, the latest available AMI version for the node group's current Kubernetes version is used\.
 For more information, see [Amazon EKS optimized Linux AMI Versions](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) in the *Amazon EKS User Guide*\.
 Changing this value triggers an update of the node group if one is available\.
-You can't update other properties at the same time as updating `Release Version` or `Version`\.
+You can't update other properties at the same time as updating `Release Version`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)